StephanieArgy/StephanieArgy.github.io/now.md

     * "Urban Bird" - A short story about the inventer of the pigeon.

-    * A non-fiction account of the final eleven days of my mother's life (though I'm not sure I'll have the courage to finish this one).
+    * A non-fiction account of the final eleven days of my mother's life.

 * Coding: After delving into assorted frameworks, scaffoldings, preprocessors and task runners, I'm now stripping my technique back down to the basics to master these four things: